DanForys/ts-query-model/packages/docs/columns/concepts.md

 - `toSQL` takes the JavaScript type and returns the SQL type
 - `fromSQL` takes the SQL type and returns the JavaScript type
+- `nullable` will validate whether or not the field can return `null`

 ### Example